Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Dwarkesh Patel 0:13:49

-That's, that's, that's really interesting.
-That's a, yeah, that's a really interesting way of thinking about what it is you're doing with philanthropy.
-Isn't the word noble descended from a word that basically means to give alms to people like if you're in charge of them, you will give alms to them.
-And in a way, I mean, it might have been another word I'm thinking of, but in a way, yeah, a part of what motivates altruism, not obviously all of it, but part of it is that, yeah, you influence and power.
-Not even in a necessarily negative connotation, but that's definitely what motivates altruism.
-So having that put square front and center is refreshing and honest, actually.
+That's a really interesting way of thinking about what it is you're doing with philanthropy.
+Isn't the word noble descended from a word that basically means to give alms to people?
+Like if you're in charge of them, you will give alms to them.
+It might have been another word I'm thinking of.

 Nadia Asparouhova 0:14:29

-Yeah, I don't, I really don't see it as like a negative thing at all.
-And I think most of the like, you know, writing and journalism and academia that focuses on philanthropy tends to be very wealth critical.
-I'm not at all, like I personally don't feel wealth critical at all.
-I think like, again, sort of returning to this like mental model of like aristocratic and meritocratic elites, aristocratic elites are able to sort of like pass down, like encode what they're supposed to be doing in each generation because they have this kind of like familial ties.
-And I think like on the meritocratic side, like if you didn't have any sort of language around altruism or public stewardship, then like, it's like, you need to kind of create that narrative for the meritocratically or else, you know, there's just like nothing to hold on to.
-So I think like, it makes sense to talk in those terms.
-Andrew Carnegie being sort of the father of modern philanthropy in the US, like, wrote these series of essays about wealth that were like very influential and where he sort of talks about this like moral obligation.
-And I think like, really, it was kind of this like, a quiet way for him to, even though it was ostensibly about sort of like giving back or, you know, helping lift up the next generation of people, the next generation of entrepreneurs.
-Like, I think it really was much more of a protective stance of saying, like, if he doesn't frame it in this way, then people are just going to knock down the concept of wealth altogether.
+I really don't see it as a negative thing at all and I think most of the writing and journalism and academia that focuses on philanthropy tends to be very wealth critical.
+I personally don't feel wealth critical at all.
+Again returning to this mental model of aristocratic and meritocratic elites, aristocratic elites are able to encode what they're supposed to be doing in each generation because they have these familial ties.
+On the meritocratic side, if you didn't have any language around altruism or public stewardship, then you need to kind of create that narrative for the meritocratic elite or else there's just nothing to hold on to.
+So I think it makes sense to talk in those terms.

 Dwarkesh Patel 0:15:50

-Yeah, yeah, yeah.
-No, that's really interesting.
-And it's interesting, in which cases this kind of influence has been successful and worse not.
+That's really interesting.
+And it's interesting in which cases this kind of influence has been successful and where it hasn’t been.
 When Jeff Bezos bought the Washington Post, has there been any counterfactual impact on how the Washington Post has run as a result?
 I doubt it.
-But you know, when Musk takes over Twitter, I guess it's a much more expensive purchase.
-We'll see what the influence is negative or positive.
-But it's certainly different than what Twitter otherwise would have been.
-So control over media, it's, I guess it's a bigger meme now.
-Let me just take a digression and ask about open source for a second.
-So based on your experience studying these open source projects, do you find the theory that Homer and Shakespeare were basically container words for these open source repositories that stretched out through centuries?
-Do you find that more plausible now, rather than them being individuals, of course?
-Do you find that more plausible now, given your, given your study of open source?
-Sorry, what did?
+But when Musk takes over Twitter, I guess it's a much more expensive purchase, we'll see what the influence is negative or positive, but it's certainly different than what Twitter otherwise would have been.
+I guess control over the media is a bigger meme now.

 Nadia Asparouhova 0:16:49